19 C En F

 Introduction: A Century of Change

 The 19th century, spanning from 1801 to 1900, was a period of unprecedented change for both England and France.
 Emerging from the Napoleonic Wars, both nations grappled with the aftermath of revolution and empire, facing challenges of industrialization, urbanization, and the rise of new ideologies like liberalism, socialism, and nationalism.
 This period saw significant shifts in social hierarchies, economic structures, and political systems, leaving an indelible mark on their respective national identities.
-This comparative analysis will delve into the key social, economic, and political features of 19th-century England and France, highlighting both their similarities and striking differences.
+This comparative analysis will get into the key social, economic, and political features of 19th-century England and France, highlighting both their similarities and striking differences.

 Social Structures: Class and Hierarchy